Skip to main content

 Downside #2: You’re less agile due to long-term commitments.

 With timeline roadmaps, some teams plan for a whole year in advance (or even longer), which doesn’t make sense!
 Why would you tie your own hands?
-When you make promises to senior stakeholders and customers, you lose the ability to change direction.
+When you make promises to senior stakeholders and customers, you lose the ability to change direction and pivot your strategic goals.
 People expect you to hit X target by Z date.
 Perhaps you can change direction after what you’ve committed, but not before.
 And then it might be too late.

 Bottom line: long-term product commitments can mean building the wrong things and missing the right opportunities.